miklevin/MikeLev.in/_posts/2025-01-07-habit-deliberation-ai.md

 ---

-> And of course Claude ends with some practical coding advice, haha!
+> And of course Claude ends with some practical coding advice, ahaha!
 I'll
 > eventually have to do a global search & replace on my em-dash codes.